CSCmaster/Final-Project/README.md

-# Predicting the Outcome of the 2025 Election in Canada: A Regression Analysis Suggests Transition from Trudeau's Leadership to a Conservative Government
+# Predicting the Outcome of the 2025 Election in Canada by a Regression Analysis
 ## Overview

 This repo provides forecast the 2025 Candian election by regression model.